-Access to over 1,000,000 volumes is available via daily interloan and courier service among seven private liberal arts colleges and the Hill Reference Library.
-Through Minitex, the statewide network, the additional resources of Minnesota and Wisconsin libraries are accessible to Augsburg faculty and students.
+Students have access to over 5,000,000 volumes via daily interloan and courier service among seven private liberal arts colleges, the Hill Reference Library, and Minitex, the statewide network.

 The Library Audio-Visual Center houses audio-visual materials and equipment and provides access to materials for rent or loan.
 Assistance with production of slides, transparencies, filmstrips and audio/video tape recordings is available for faculty and students.
 Equipment such as movie and slide projectors and tape recorders may be borrowed for limited periods.
 Film bibliographies and other advice on materials selection are available.
 Facilities for classes in broadcasting are located in the Center.